 Phone: (213) 738-6821

-"[I want my students to] understand that law is an instrument of power that should be deployed carefully and thoughtfully, and so to approach the legal questions they'll face with a certain sense of humility."
+"I want to ensure my students understand that law is an instrument of power that should be deployed carefully and thoughtfully, and so to approach the legal questions they'll face with a certain sense of humility."

 Prior to coming to Southwestern, Professor Hoyos taught at Duke University Law School as a Visiting Assistant Professor from 2008-2010.
 At Southwestern, Professor Hoyos teaches in the areas of property and government.
 As a teacher, he enjoys witnessing “The ‘Aha!
 Moment’ - that moment when you see a student truly grasp the material for the first time, and then apply it in some unexpected way.”
 He strives to ensure that his students “understand that law is an instrument of power that should be deployed carefully and thoughtfully, and so to approach the legal questions they'll face with a certain sense of humility.”Professor Hoyos is the Book Reviews Editor of the American Journal of Legal History, a Contributing Editor for the Legal History Section of JOTWeLL (Journal Of Things We Like Lots), an online review journal, and a board member of the California State Supreme Court Historical Society.
 While in law school, Professor Hoyos served as the Special Sections Editor for Law Review.
 Following law school Professor Hoyos practiced law briefly at Rosen, Bien & Asaro (now Rosen, Bien & Galvan), a small civil rights firm in San Francisco that specializes in prisoner rights and attorney fees litigation, before returning to school to get his doctorate.

 Books and Chapters

 THE RISE AND FALL OF POPULAR SOVEREIGNTY: CONSTITUTIONAL CONVENTIONS, LAW, AND DEMOCRACY IN NINETEENTH-CENTURY AMERICA (forthcoming)

-Playing on a New Field: The U.S. Supreme Court in Reconstruction in A COMPANION TO THE PRESIDENTS OF THE RECONSTRUCTION ERA, 1865-1881 (E. Frantz, ed.; Wiley-Blackwell, forthcoming 2014)
+Playing on a New Field: The U.S. Supreme Court in Reconstruction in A COMPANION TO THE PRESIDENTS OF THE RECONSTRUCTION ERA, 1865-1881 (E. Frantz, ed.; Wiley-Blackwell, 2014)